AmandioCordeiro/FREE-DC-DC-12-48-311/README.md

-# FREE-DC-DC   12v --> 321V
+# FREE-DC-DC   >10v --> 321V
-Step up DC DC  12v to 321v
+Step up DC DC, more than 10v to 321v

-This is an Open-source hardware project of step-up ressonant converters.
+This is a step-up ressonant converter project, open-source

 LTSPICE models:
--   12 to 321 volts
+- >10v to 321 volts

   __________________________________